txchen/light-server/README.md

 ## Manual trigger live-reload

-Get or POST `http://localhost:PORT/__lightserver__/trigger`, light-server will send reload event to the browser.
+GET or POST `http://localhost:PORT/__lightserver__/trigger`, light-server will send reload event to the browser.

-Get or POST `http://localhost:PORT/__lightserver__/triggercss`, Light-server will send reloadcss event to the browser.
+GET or POST `http://localhost:PORT/__lightserver__/triggercss`, light-server will send reloadcss event to the browser.

 It means that it's possible to integrate other tools with light-server.